About

 My background

-Trained as an industrial / interaction designer at AHO in Oslo and Elisava in Barcelona, it is a rather steep learning curve to become a researcher.
-This blog is an attempt to facilitate and ease this transformation, as a tool for reflection as well as a a tool for communicating with the world.
+Trained as an industrial / interaction designer at AHO in Oslo and Elisava in Barcelona, it was a rather steep learning curve to become a researcher.
+This blog was an attempt to facilitate and ease this transformation, as a tool for reflection as well as a a tool for communicating with the world.

 Some earlier design projects can be found in my old blog from the master course in interaction design at AHO, including the construction of a multi-touch table and multi-touch interface in 2006.
 The project has been written up here.
 Another project of importance for me was a student project I did with ABB R&D, where I designed a multi-user interactive collaboration table for use in control rooms.
 The solution was later patented.